TraderStatus.com __________ Why Form Your Own Entity?

 On January 13, 2005 the United States Bankruptcy Court decided Fiesta Investments.
 This multi-member LLC was unable to protect assets from creditors because of the non-business-like manner it was run.
 This has no effect on liability shields

-On May 18, 2005 A United States District Court decided F.A.
+On May 18, 2005 a United States District Court decided F.A.
 Littriello,.
 The "corporate shield" protecting the assets of the owner was ignored by the court because this single-member LLC chose not to elect to be treated as a corporation.
 Held: the debts of the SMLLC were the responsibility of the individual owner not as an agent of the SMLLC.
 The court relied on Chevron analysis and Kintner regulations in making its final ruling.

-On May 17, 2006 A United States District Court decided Townley.
+On May 17, 2006 a United States District Court decided Townley.
 Since the setting up of their separate entity and the related planning was admitted to be done for "asset protection" to protect assets from future unknown creditors, the court ruled that this was enough to prove that their actual intent was to engage in a fraudulent transfer.
 The creditor (The Internal Revenue Service in this case) was given the assets to satisfy their unpaid taxes.

 Different States offer different levels of Asset Protection.
 See discussion on Choosing a State to form in.